Travel Dates for the

 The Stoanerhof offers guests a traditional Austrian

-chalet with a great range of facilities and skiing convenience and
+chalet with a great range of facilities and skiing convenience.
+There are a

-high proportion of guest bedrooms with en suite facilities and also
+high proportion of guest bedrooms with en suite facilities and balconies and also

 be used as individual twin rooms.
 All rooms are furnished to a very